digitalsleuth/crawin-salt/README.md

 # CRA-WIN Salt States
-Custom Windows Forensics VM Salt States
+Customized Robust Analysis Windows Forensics VM Salt States

 The design behind this is to use a barebones Windows 10 VM (preferably 1909 and higher to support WSLv2).
 Once configured, and activated (to support customization features), then you can use the install.ps1 file to